Chhattisgarh Jungle Trek: The Jungle Book Trek

 The train arrives at Raipur junction at 9:35 pm and reached Baikunthpur at 6 am the next morning.

 The national park entrance, Mendra Gate is a drive of 30 kms from the Baikunthpur Road railway station.
-Your trek starts a further 40 kms inside the park making it a 70 km drive.
+Your trek starts a further 40 kms inside the park making it a 70 km drive and takes about 2 hours.

 For the return, you drive back to Baikunthpur road and catch the same train on its return.